mattermost/mattermost-hackathon-hackerearth-jan2020/hackathon-submissions/shadabk96-linkbot.md

 ## Summary

 * Linkbot aims to improve user workflow by organizing the links shared on Mattermost groups.
-* This would greatly enhance user experience, encouraging knowledge sharing and increasing productivity.
+* This would enhance user experience, encourage knowledge sharing and increase productivity.
-* Linkbot silently listens to links posted on channels (it's present in) and provides a unified view for quick access.
+* Linkbot silently listens to links posted on channels (it is a part of) and provides a unified view for quick access.
-* Supports search for a specific time period or search via tags.
+* Supports searching links for a specific time period and/or search via tags.
-* Supports scheduling periodic (weekly/monthly) aggregation of links shared.
+* Supports scheduling periodic aggregation of links (weekly/monthly) posted across channels in a team.
-* With additional linkbot-plugin, linkbot provides a clean UI to access knowledge shared.
+* With additional [linkbot-plugin](https://github.com/shadabk96/mattermost-linkbot-plugin), linkbot provides a clean UI to access the knowledge shared.

 ## Project Link